- working from home during the COVID-19 crisis

 You may wish to use the checklist provided to guide you in working though the various considerations for your organisation.

-Currently, and prior to COVID-19, all employees have the legal right to request flexible working, which can include homeworking.
+Currently, and prior to COVID-19, employees with 26 weeks service have the legal right to request flexible working, which can include homeworking.

-Homeworking as a public health measure in response to the pandemic has been a crucial factor in mitigating the transmission of the virus amongst the general population.
-Homeworking has not been a choice for the organisations that have implemented it, nor was it a choice for the workers who are practising it.
-Those who are working from home are contributing to the public health effort, and making it safer for those workers who cannot work from home – it is an effort we must continue.
+Working from home as a public health measure in response to the pandemic has been a crucial factor in mitigating the transmission of the virus amongst the general population.
+Working from home has not been a choice for the organisations that have implemented it, nor was it a choice for the workers who are practising it.
+Those who are continuing to work from home are contributing to the public health effort, just as those returning to the workplace are.
+People working from home are making it safer for those workers who cannot work from home – it is an effort we must continue.

 As such, remote working should remain the default position for those who can do so.
 Where that is not possible businesses and organisations are encouraged to manage travel demand through staggered start times and flexible working patterns.

 As set out in this guidance, all employers and employees should discuss their working arrangements, and employers should take every possible step to facilitate their employees working from home, including providing suitable IT and equipment to enable remote working.